Approximation Schemes for Capacitated Clustering in Doubling Metrics: Introduction

 Arguably, the complexity comes from the current lack of techniques for handling both the cardinality constraint on the maximum number of centers in the solution, $k$, and the hard capacity constraint on the number of points that can be assigned to a center.
 Indeed, if one of these two conditions can be violated by some constant factor, then constant factor approximation algorithms are known~\cite{byrka2016approximation,DBLP:conf/soda/Li15,DBLP:conf/soda/Li16,DBLP:journals/talg/Li17,DBLP:conf/icalp/DemirciL16,byrka2014bi,Chuzhoy:2005:AKM:1070432.1070569,charikar2002constant}.
-Unfortunately, there are applications for which violating any of the two constraints is prohibitive, one of them arising from redistricting.
+Unfortunately, state-of-the-art algorithms producing a $(1+\eps)$-violation of the capacity ask to sacrifice on both the approximation guarantee and, perhaps more importantly on the running time: the best known algorithms achieve a $O(1/\eps^2)$-approximation in time $n^{1/\eps}$.
+In comparison, with the same amount of time, our algorithm provides a solution that meets the capacities exactly and that is a $(1+\eps)$-approximation for $\R^2$.

+\paragraph{Applications in $\R^2$ and $\R^{O(1)}$.} The capacitated clustering problem has received a lot of attention through the years.
+The study of the problem in low-dimensional metric stem from \emph{prepositioning resources} and \emph{redistricting}.
+For example, consider the problem of positioning emergency supplies to support disaster relief by dispatching a certain number of emergency items, such as medicine, food, centers on a map.
+There has been a large body of work in this direction and it has been argued that the capacity constraint of the centers is often a hard constraint, in particular when it comes to medical centers where the cost of service increases very quickly when the capacity is violated~\cite{farlow2011prepositioning} see also~\cite{kinay2018modeling,rawls2010pre,klibi2018,barahona1998plant} for more discussions on hard capacities for prepositioning emergency resources and hard capacity constraints in plant locations.

+A slightly less dramatic motivation also comes from bike-sharing systems: the goal is place bike-stations (i.e.: facilities) so as to cover a certain demand of people (users) so that, at the end of its trip, a user can find a spot at a station to leave its bike: the number of spots at a given station is then a hard constraint.